 - Kronos failed to reduce costs

-- They suffer drastic loss of control, and can’t get access to make changes
+- They suffered a drastic loss of control and can’t get access to make changes

 - Significant and inconvenient downtime has been a problem

-- They suffer a number of unexpected costs once they’ve implemented cloud services
+- A number of unexpected costs once they’ve implemented cloud services

 Rather than reducing man hours for the in-house team, clients have found they’re simply focusing on different issues.
-Cases where IT team members were focused exclusively on hardware seem to be the exception, since they no longer have hardware for Kronos to maintain.
+Cases where IT staff was focused exclusively on hardware seem to be the exception since they no longer have hardware for Kronos to maintain.

-One Kronos user in the online Yahoo Group said, “[Cloud has allowed] the I.T.
-Support team who had supported the hardware side of it to concentrate on other applications.
+One Kronos user in the online Yahoo Group said, “[Kronos Cloud has allowed] the IT support team who had supported the hardware side of it to concentrate on other applications.
 However, I am the application support and it has made my life more difficult.”

-Many processes actually take longer, because rather than simply making changes in WIM and deploying them, changes to WIM special look up tables now need to be made in the application itself.
-Otherwise, the interface needs to be downloaded from the server, moved to the DEV server with a FTP application, worked on and tested, and then moved back to production and deployed to the servers.
+Many processes actually take longer, because rather than simply making changes in WIM and deploying them, changes to WIM special lookup tables now need to be made in the application itself.
+Otherwise, the interface needs to be downloaded from the server, moved to the DEV server with an FTP application, worked on and tested, and then moved back to production and deployed to the servers.